lascuolaopensource/join-scala/README.md

 Join focuses on the process of production and reproduction of value (economic, cultural, social and symbolic) in self-organizing communities.

-The challenge of Join is to offer a product/platform to:
+The challenge is to offer people a product/platform to:
 - Shorten the distances between communities that pursue the same values and facilitate the workability/feasibility of projects.
-- Strengthen the cultural production activity of the new institutions.
+- Strengthen the cultural production activity of indipendent organizations.
-- Give more control over their data to the participants.
+- Give participants more control over their data.
 - Provide an open source tool customized by all users according to the different communities.
-- Provide a tool for horizontal, and not vertical, relationships between the communities that use it.
+- Provide a tool for horizontal relationships between the communities members that use it.

 ## 🧰 How to use it?